 MELBOURNE RUBBER ‘26 COMPETITION

-Join us for one of the highlights of Slick Week as the Melbourne Rubber 2026 Competition takes centre stage at Industrique in Coburg.
+Join us for one of the highlights of Slick Week as the Melbourne Rubber 2026 Competition takes centre stage at at The Laird in Abbotsford.

 Open to contestants of all genders, the competition showcases the passion, creativity, and diversity of Melbourne's rubber community across three judged rounds.
 Contestants will be evaluated by an esteemed panel of both local and international judges, as they compete to become the next Melbourne Rubber titleholder.